dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 Oh.
 Oh.

 So we decided to switch to SyBase.
 Or was it Ingress?
-I don’t remember.
+I don't remember.
 Suffice it to say, we had to search through all that C code, find all the embedded SQL and special API calls, and replace them with corresponding gestures for the new vendor.

 After three months of effort or so, we gave up.
-We couldn’t make it work.
+We couldn't make it work.
 We were so coupled to UNIFY that there was no serious hope of restructuring the code at any practical expense.

 So, we hired a third party to maintain UNIFY for us, based on a maintenance contract.
 And, of course, the maintenance rates went up year after year after year.

 VRS  Conclusion

 This is one of the ways that I learned that databases are details that should be isolated from the overall business purpose of the system.
-This is also one of the reasons that I don’t like strongly coupling to third-party software systems.
+This is also one of the reasons that I don't like strongly coupling to third-party software systems.

 The  Electronic  Receptionist

 In 1983, our company sat at the confluence of computer systems, telecommunications systems, and voice systems.
 Our CEO thought this might be a fertile position from which to develop new products.
 To address this goal, he commissioned a team of three (which included me) to conceive, design, and implement a new product for the company.

-It didn’t take us long to come up with The Electronic Receptionist (ER).
+It didn't take us long to come up with The Electronic Receptionist (ER).

 The idea was simple.
 When you called a company, ER would answer and ask you who you wanted to speak with.
 You would use touch tones to spell the name of that person, and ER would then connect you.
 The users of ER could